vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 To create `api-client` instances you have to use correspoing factory, depending on what api you are creating: proxy or direct one.
 The creation in both cases in pretty similar, with small differences in the used fields:

 - `tag` - that's the short name of your integration which will be used to distinguish it among of others
-- `onSetup` - a function that will be called during creating your API.
+- `onCreate` - a function that will be called during creating your API.
 In this place, you can call everything you need to create a connection to the API, such as creating SDK (eg. axios creation), merge given config with the defaults etc..
 This function always returns `client` (connection you created) and `config` or (in case it's proxy) just `config`.
 - `api` - this is the section where you need to pass all of the API function you have created (direct) and functions that you don't want to redirect to our middleware (proxy)
 - `extensions` - section available only in the direct connection api-client.
 It allows you to add an api backend extenstions for the api taht can add additiona features to the integrated platform